tintfoundation/tint/README.markdown

  * The RPC commands are also exposed via an HTTP interface, allowing front-end (Javascript) applications to interact with the hub.
 This allows for easy application development since it can all occur in a browser.

 # Running a Hub
 A hub is just the bundled collection of the HTTPS, RPC, and DHT services.
-There is a single keypair/identity tied to each hub representing a single user.
+There is a single keypair/identity tied to each hub representing a single user (though this may change in the future so that some number of trusted users can utilize the same hub).
 A hub can be either local (aka, running on a user's local machine) or remote (aka, running on a server or a [Raspberry Pi](http://www.raspberrypi.org/)).

 The following sections list the basic process for running a hub in either configuration.
 Many details will be filled in later.